 You shouldn’t enter into a new software venture without understanding the key performance indicators that you’ll measure to evaluate whether the investment has been successful or not.

-Having established clear business challenges at the beginning of your business case, you should then be able to outline the improvements you’d like to see and at what scale.
+Having established clear challenges at the beginning of your business case for delivering recognition and reward, you should then be able to outline the improvements you’d like to see and at what scale.

 For instance, if low employee satisfaction is an issue, you could mark this as a KPI and set a goal to increase satisfaction by 5% by the following employee engagement survey.
 Reflecting back on KPIs like this will allow you to measure return on investment much accessible, helping you to renew contracts if things are successful.

 Other KPIs to consider for recognition and reward platforms include staff retention/turnover, revenue, productivity, employee wellbeing/happiness, NPS, customer satisfaction, growth, average employee tenure, engagement scores and sales performance.

 2. Conduct a value assessment

 A value assessment enables you to assign appropriate scores to different project criteria to quantify and determine the potential value (or lack of value) that a new platform could offer to the business.